Understanding vehicle repossession laws by state

 LoanPro solutions

-First and foremost, however, it's important to note that repossession is not a way that lenders can automatically recover all the money they lost as a result of the a defaulted loan.
+First and foremost, however, it's important to note that repossession is not a way that lenders can automatically recover all the money they lost as a result of a defaulted loan.
 Typically, repossessing a car will only help the lender regain approximately 30% of the loan value.
 Long before repossessing collateral, you can help decrease delinquencies and prevent defaults through tools like personalized communication or hardship relief programs.

 When an account does default and repossession is necessary, LoanPro has a direct integration with the Recovery Database Network (RDN), allowing you to automatically initiate repossessions and auctions, with accounts being updated with the appropriate statuses, portfolios, and processes within LoanPro.

-To keep compliant with widely varying state laws, LoanPro's Compliance Guardrails can adapt your repossession processes to match the requirements for each borrower's state.
+To keep compliant with varying state repossession laws, LoanPro's Compliance Guardrails can adapt your repossession processes to match the requirements for each borrower's state.
 Using automations, checklists, and walkthroughs that guide your agents through each step of the process, we can make sure that accounts smoothly go through your repossession process, and modify that process based on both local laws and your own business logic.